ora0600/confluent-new-cdc-connector/adding_tables_automatically.md

 # Adding new Tables to connector automatically

 We have two options to run the connector:
-1. Table level, all tables are explicite mentioned in connector and outbound server
+1. Table level, all tables are explicite mentioned in connector and outbound server, here you do have an automated setup.
-2. Schema Level, every data table in the schema will be syncded with CDC Connector, without system tables and what you mentioned in the connector excluse table list.
+2. Schema Level, every data table in the schema will be synced with CDC Connector, without system tables and without what you mentioned in the connector exclude table list.

-Only Option 2. can be implemented in that way, that new tables will be added automatically in the future.
+Only Option 2 can be implemented in that way, that new tables will be added automatically in the future.

 > [!IMPORTANT]
 > We do later DDL changes.
 Oracle XStream Outbound 21c has [restrictions](https://docs.oracle.com/en/database/oracle/oracle-database/21/xstrm/xstream-out-restrictions.html#GUID-28827DFA-D78F-49AC-9724-9A496B78B695) with DDL.

 ## Table Level

+Table Level setup is not automated.
+For better Security we recommend table level setup, because here you explicit implement what should be synched with CDC.
 In General connectors are enabled at Table Level.
 To add tables you would follow [this guide](https://github.com/ora0600/confluent-new-cdc-connector/blob/main/adhoc-snapshot.md#2-use-case-add-tables-in-existing-outbound-server-and-do-ad-hoc-snapshots).

 The main playbook would be: